 So within a month, I was sending her to a gynecologist oncologist for cancer treatment.
 If only she had come in earlier, maybe she would have been diagnosed earlier, even perhaps at a precancerous state rather than stage 3.
 Somewhere along the line, the medical community failed her in letting her believe she didn’t need to see a gynecologist anymore.
 Her PCP (primary care physician), who had been doing her PAP smears may not have known signs to identify uterine cancer or known that with her diabetes, high blood pressure and obesity she was higher risk for uterine cancer, or that any spotting after menopause needs to be addressed.
 Or the patient might not have known the importance of telling her PCP about the spotting and forgot to mention it.

-Gynecologists so more than just PAP smears.
+Gynecologists do more than just PAP smears.
 Birth control counseling, STI counseling, screening and treatment, preconceptual counseling, genetic counseling, cancer screening, osteoporosis screening, monitoring fibroids, ovarian cysts are just a few examples.
 In questioning you during the visit, we are searching for any signs or symptoms of problems with your health or health issues that we may be able to improve.
-And no other type of doctor will do a comprehensive pelvic exam which includes more than your cervix.
+This includes managing vaginal atrophy that leads to painful sex, fibroids that lead to anemia, ovarian cysts that can torse or twist, breast lumps that are cancerous, weak pelvic floors that lead to incontinence, irregular or heavy bleeding that cause you to miss work.
+No other type of doctor will do a comprehensive pelvic exam which includes more than your cervix.

-Nearing 80 years old, another patient– a new one slowly made it down the hallway with her walker.
+Nearing 80 years old, she slowly made her way down the hall with her walker.
 Before she even came into view, I overheard her talking to my medical assistant and I realized that I knew her from before.
 She had been a patient for many years with my previous partners and gradually switched her care to me.
 Watching her walk, I knew her health had declined in the years since I had seen her.
 She always struggled with her weight, but despite that, was active and involved in her community.
 Today, she looked defeated, huffing and puffing with the effort it took her to walk down the hall.

 “I had a PAP smear 3 years ago with my primary care.
 I felt like he pinched something on my skin and ever since then I have bleeding once in awhile when I wipe.
 I didn’t want to go back to him, it hurt too much.
 Since I was told I didn’t need PAP smears anymore, I never came back here.”